 Two-piece toilets sometimes develop leaks between the tank and the bowl.
 If you find moisture in this area, you’ll need to replace the gasket that separates the two.
 Moisture around the base of your toilet indicates that the wax ring needs to be replaced.

-4. Appliances – Appliances are another likely suspect – particularly the water heater, washing machine and dishwasher.
+Appliances are another likely suspect – particularly the water heater, washing machine, and dishwasher.
 Leak-proof these items by sealing threaded inlet hoses with new gaskets and Teflon tape.
 Pressure fittings and hose clamps may need to be tightened or replaced.
 On the water heater, check both the inlet and outlet pipes for leaks as well as the drain and pressure relief valves.

 Unless they’re major, leaks within walls, floors or ceilings are more difficult to spot.
 Keep an eye on your water meter and shut down sections of your plumbing system one by one until the meter stops moving.

-6. Outdoor Leaks – Even if your hoses and outdoor fixtures didn’t freeze during the winter, the seasonal temperature fluctuations can damage outdoor spigots, hose connections and nozzles.
+Even if your hoses and outdoor fixtures didn’t freeze during the winter, the seasonal temperature fluctuations can damage outdoor spigots, hose connections, and nozzles.
 Repair hoses and nozzles by replacing the rubber gaskets in the connectors.
 If your spigot warped or cracked over the winter, you’ll need to replace it.
 Otherwise, you can fix a dripping outdoor spigot by replacing the valve stem.

 More rarely, water mains, irrigation systems, and other buried water lines develop leaks.
 Sometimes you can spot the leaks by searching for wet areas or low spots in your lawn.
 You can determine whether your irrigation system is leaking by locating an exposed section of the pipe and listening to it.
 If you can hear a humming or hissing noise while the system is turned off, there is a leak somewhere in the system.